Justin-Pl/PCA9698/README.md

     gpio.setMode(0, OUTPUT);
     gpio.setMode(1, INPUT);

     //First param is the IO bank.
-There are 5 banks are 8bit.
+There are 5 banks of 8bit.
     //Second param is the bitmask for the bank.
 1 = output, 0 = input. gpio.setModePort(1, 0b11110000);